Home / Career Guides / Radiation Therapist

 What continuing education options are available for radiation therapists?

-Continuing education is essential for radiation therapists as it keeps them up-to-date with the latest technologies and treatment methods.
+Continuing education is essential for radiation therapists as it keeps them up-to-date with the latest tech and treatment methods.
 There are several ways to earn these continuing education units (CEUs), including online courses, workshops, professional development courses, and conferences.
 Many states require a certain number of CEUs to renew a therapist’s license.